 The table below shows potential clinical scenarios and randomisation options within RECOVERY for each clinical scenario.
-Potential clinical scenarios (>44 weeks gestation - 18th birthday):
+Potential clinical scenarios (>44 weeks gestation - 18th birthday): protocol allows randomisation 1A or 1B or both (where relevant).

 Notes: Neonates/infants (corrected gestational age of ≤44 weeks) can be recruited to the low dose steroid arm - do not use this table No current options for children >44 weeks and <2 years of age with respiratory COVID phenotype.